Petetunze/Apartment_Tracker/README.md

 - apartment : The apartment class.
 Holds the function to make an apartment object and all compatators to handle sorting.

 Program is written in Java 18.0.2

+9/26/2022
+- Added feature to save all apartment information to desktop as a text file.
+Also, fixed some bugs.